dask/dask/docs/source/dataframe-design.rst

   as ``'x'``.
 - An empty pandas object containing appropriate metadata (e.g.  column names, dtypes, etc...).
-- A sequence of partition boundaries along the index.
+- A sequence of partition boundaries along the index, called ``divisions``.

 Metadata
 --------

 Many dataframe operations rely on knowing the name and dtype of columns.
-To keep track of this information, all ``dask.dataframe`` objects have a ``_meta`` attribute which contains an empty object with the same dtypes and names.
-For
+To keep track of this information, all ``dask.dataframe`` objects have a ``_meta`` attribute which contains an empty pandas object with the same dtypes and names.
-example:
+For example:

 .. code-block:: python